pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1302 Pandas and PySpark

+Well today I continue practicing with pandas and pyspark python libraries.
+I need to analyze some CSV files and extract selected data.
+Filter data with pyspark is like SQL but with pandas I believe that is more efficient.
+I do the same process with the two libraries, but with pyspark the process take more time rather than pandas.
+Also save a dataframe in a new csv is easier with pandas.

 #### Day 1301 Pyspark

 Today I learned how to read a CSV file using Pyspark and how to filter the rows in the CSV file with a condition.